alexstroukov/slex-store/readme.md

 &darr;

-`SIDEEFFECT` - Side effects are triggered.
+`SIDEEFFECT` - Side effects are triggered after the action has been reduced into the state.
 Side effects are aware of the state before and after an action was reduced into the state. `({ prevState, nextState, action, dispatch }) => void`

 &darr;